deepjavalibrary/djl/engines/pytorch/pytorch-engine/README.md

 ways to specify PyTorch version:

 1. Explicitly specify `pytorch-native-xxx` package version to override the version in the [BOM](../../../bom/README.md).
-2. Sets environment variable: `PYTORCH_VERSION` to override the package version defined by `pytorch-native-auto`.
+2. Sets environment variable: `PYTORCH_VERSION` to override the default package version.

 The following table illustrates which pytorch version that DJL supports: